vuejs/docs/src/api/composition-api-lifecycle.md

 ## onServerPrefetch() <sup class="vt-badge" data-text="SSR only" />

-Registers a async function to be resolved before the component instance is to be rendered on the server.
+Registers an async function to be resolved before the component instance is to be rendered on the server.

 - **Type**